samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 ### Text objects

 The `textobjects.scm` file defines rules for navigating by text objects.
-This was added in Tehanu v0.165 and is currently used only in Vim mode.
+This was added in Gram v0.165 and is currently used only in Vim mode.

 Vim provides two levels of granularity for navigating around files.
 Section-by-section with `[]` etc., and method-by-method with `]m` etc. Even languages that don't support functions and classes can work well by defining similar concepts.
 For example CSS defines a rule-set as a method, and a media-query as a class.

-For languages with closures, these typically should not count as functions in Tehanu.
+For languages with closures, these typically should not count as functions in Gram.
 This is best-effort however, as languages like JavaScript do not syntactically differentiate syntactically between closures and top-level function declarations.

 For languages with declarations like C, provide queries that match `@class.around` or `@function.around`.
 The `if` and `ic` text objects will default to these if there is no inside.

 If you are not sure what to put in textobjects.scm, both [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects), and the [Helix editor](https://github.com/helix-editor/helix) have queries for many languages.
-You can refer to the Tehanu [built-in languages](https://github.com/zed-industries/zed/tree/main/crates/languages/src) to see how to adapt these.
+You can refer to the Gram [built-in languages](https://github.com/zed-industries/zed/tree/main/crates/languages/src) to see how to adapt these.

 | Capture          | Description                                                             | Vim mode                                         |
 | ---------------- | ----------------------------------------------------------------------- | ------------------------------------------------ |